Smudge202/smudge202.github.io/_posts/2017-01-07-logging-practices.md

     }
     catch (DatabaseException dex)
     {
-        _logger.LogError(0, dex, "Unable to disable user '{UserID}'", userId.ToString('N'));
+        _logger.LogError(0, dex, "Unable to disable user '{UserID}'", userId.ToString("N"));
         throw new DisableUserException(userId, dex);
     }
 }
 ```

 In the above snippet, whilst my `_data` implementation _could_ independently log the `DatabaseException`, I've decided the additional context available in the consumer would be better.
-I can therefore omit logging and even omit the `try`/`catch` in the data implementation (not shown here), and output the logs in the data consumer alongside the information that we were attempting to disable a user when this exception occurred.
+I can therefore omit logging and even omit the `try`/`catch` in the data implementation (not shown here), and output the logs in the data consumer alongside information that we were attempting to disable a user when this exception occurred.

 _NB: For those wondering why I haven't simply re-thrown the original exception after logging the output, this is a practice I try to follow.
 The_ `DatabaseException` _is an **implementation detail** of the class shown.
 I don't want consumers of this class to_ `catch (DatabaseException)`_, nor have to_ `catch (Exception)`_.
 The_ `DisableUserException` _or something slightly more generic if preferred, allows the consumer to maintain cohesion and not depend upon this class' dependencies directly._